 Firstly, it’s important to remember that your Council Tax Band (the amount you pay) can change from property and area.
 Council tax bands are based off the value of your property as of 1st April 1991.
-Money Saving Expert have pulled together a great guide on reclaiming cash on your Council Tax Bands, which you might find useful.
+Here is an example banding you may find helpful

 If you want to understand how much Council Tax you need to pay you must first understand the value of your property as of April 1st 1991.
 Once you understand that, we can answer the question to: how much is my council tax?

 Your Council Tax banding will differ slightly from area to area, but here are some general numbers to give you an idea.

 The Council Tax bandings for 2020/2021 are set by each individual council.
 Here is a link to see what your specific banding will be.
 The new charging methodologies for bandings is usually released in April of each year, and here is an example which you may see below:

 |A||Up to and including £40,000||£1,321.42|

 |B||£40,001 – £52,000||£1,541.65|

 |C||£52,001 – £68,000||£1,761.88|